Skip to content

 Stripe + a couple

-Yearly cost — entry tier Comparable starter plan.
+Yearly cost — entry paid tier Comparable starter plan.

 Lifetime license One-time payment, perpetual updates.